theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 my pc, some WSL versions don't have this problem It can run on native windows though, but WSL is problematic.

-## stack overflow on native windows

-Native windows cannot really run this due to stack overflow problems.
-Your best bet on a windows machine is via a virtual machine or WSL (which is also a virtual machine as of WSL 2).

 ## Performance